 - Failing to use headlights when driving the dark

-- Enhance your Parenting Skills – Family and friends should never condone any form of underage drinking and most never served alcoholic beverages to minors.
-In addition, develop an effective curfew plan for your child and let them know you will be waiting up when they arrive home after a night out.
-Tell your young driver you expect to be called to pick them up if for any reason they do not have a ride home.
-Recognize that your child is going to mimic your actions, good or bad – so never drink and drive.
+- Enhance your Parenting Skills – Family and friends should never condone underage drinking; most never serve alcoholic beverages to minors.
+In addition, develop an effective curfew plan for your child and let them know you will be waiting when they arrive home after a night out.
+Tell your young driver you expect to be called to pick them up if they do not have a ride home.
+Recognize that your child will mimic your actions, good or bad – so never drink and drive.